mcornick/clilol/docs/clilol_get_account_info.md

 ---
 ## clilol get account info

-get info about your account
+Get info about your account

 ### Synopsis